 Basic research projects usually involve teams.
-These can include a primary investigator and his or her students and postdocs, groups of researchers from one discipline, or researchers from several interrelated disciplines.
-Teams may involve researchers in many locations around the world, communicating by videoconference and sharing data using online collaboration tools.
+Teams may involve researchers in many locations around the world.
 Chemists may work with materials scientists, biologists, geologists, physicists, or medical doctors.
 They may also enlist the help of computer scientists, engineers, and instrument design specialists to help them develop the new capabilities they need.

 - Identifying research topics and applying for funding